yashamon/web2/index.md

 [Extended Fuller index, sky catastrophes and the Seifert conjecture][19], 2018, Inter.
 J. Math., accepted

->> Author note: There is a very interesting conjecture here on non-existence of sky catastrophes for Reeb vector fields
+>> Author note: There is a very interesting conjecture here on non-existence of sky catastrophes for Reeb vector fields, and for which I welcome aid.

 [Twisted and untwisted K-theory quantization and symplectic topology][17], (with Egor Shelukhin), Journal of Symplectic Geometry, 2018, to appear